Ada-Developers-Academy/core-pses/07/reshape-a-matrix.checkpoint.md

 In MATLAB, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size but keep its original data.

-You're given a matrix represented by a two-dimensional array, and two positive integers r and c representing the row number and column number of the wanted reshaped matrix, respectively.
+You're given a matrix represented by a two-dimensional array, and two positive integers **r** and **c** representing the number of rows and number of columns of the wanted reshaped matrix, respectively.

 The reshaped matrix need to be filled with all the elements of the original matrix in the same row-traversing order as they were.